demian85/gnip/README.md

 #### options.backfillMinutes
 Number of minutes to backfill after connecting to the stream.
 Optional.
 Value should be 0 - 5.

+#### options.partition
+Partition of the Firehose stream you want to connect to.
+Only required for Firehose streams.

 ## API methods

 #### stream.start()